tarak-infracodebase/terraform-aws-secure-static-site/README.md

 - **Cross-Region Replication**: S3 replication ensures data availability in both regions
 - **Versioning**: S3 versioning enabled on website buckets for replication

+### Cost Optimization

+- **S3 Intelligent Tiering**: Automatically moves infrequently accessed objects to cheaper storage classes
+  - Objects not accessed for 30 days → Infrequent Access (IA)
+  - Objects not accessed for 90 days → Archive Access
+  - Objects not accessed for 180 days → Deep Archive Access
+  - No retrieval fees for frequent access patterns
+  - Automatic cost optimization without performance impact
+- **S3 Bucket Keys**: Enabled on all buckets to reduce encryption costs by up to 99%
+- **CloudFront Caching**: Reduces origin requests and data transfer costs

 ### Encryption Implementation

 All S3 buckets use S3-managed encryption (SSE-S3) with AES-256 and S3 Bucket Keys enabled: